shop-planner/shop3/README.md

 2. Clone [the pddl-tools repository](https://github.com/rpgoldman/pddl-tools) into
   `local-projects`, as well, and do not bother with the git submodules.

-**Note:** At the moment, SHOP3 is not available for installation through Quicklisp, but we have requested that it be added to the distribution, and hope it will be.
-If it is, we will update the README accordingly, and installation will become much simpler.

 ### Option 2: Without Quicklisp